Previous Research Seminars - 2018

 - Speaker: Marina Logares, University of Plymouth

 Abstract: Let X be a compact Riemann surface and D an effective divisor on X. The moduli space of D-twisted stable Higgs bundles on X is known to have a holomorphic Poisson structure which is in fact symplectic if and only if D is the zero divisor.
-We prove that this moduli space admits a natural enhancement to a holomorphic symplectic manifold.
+We proved that this moduli space admits a natural enhancement to a holomorphic symplectic manifold.
 This is based on joint work in collaboration with I Biswas and A Peón-Nieto.

 Wednesday 6 June: Research students using statistics mini-symposium